The ‘Needs to Know’

 If you do this walk please go & use this excellent shop!

-25. So it’s lunch on the run for us today.
-Continue along the street & then take the right fork & after about 20 yards turn right through a gate into a field.
+25. Continue along the street & then take the right fork & after about 20 yards turn right through a gate into a field.
 Goodbye Carlton – we like you!

-26. Our exit from this field’s in the top left corner, but as it’s been roped off we just need to make our way around the edge…
+26. Your exit from this field’s in the top left corner, but as it’s been roped off we had to make our way around the edge…

-28. Be careful to keep inside the path between the fence & the wall to the right of the church to find our exit around & then over the stile…
+28. Be careful to keep inside the path between the fence & the wall to the right of the church to find your exit around & then over the stile…

 29. In the non growing season the next stretch of our walk would be easy, but today it was tough.
-We cross straight over the road & through the kissing gate into the field on the left…
+Cross straight over the road & through the kissing gate into the field on the left…

-…& then up the right side of the field to another gate…
+…& then walk up the right side of the field to another gate…

 We really struggled up here, battling between the rape on the left & the nettles on the right, getting either scraped or stung so, if you walk this in summer, maybe wear long trousers!

-30. Trust us though this is the path & eventually we arrive at a stile out of this mess…
+30. Eventually you’ll arrive at a stile out of this mess…

 The path continues straight ahead towards the left hand side of the wood where there’s another stile to cross…

-31. The next bit simply follows the left hand side of the wood to a T-Junction…
+31. The next bit simply follows the side of the wood to a T-Junction…

-…where we turn left & head towards the small copse below…
+…where you turn left & head towards the small copse below…

 32. On reaching the entrance to the copse life starts to get a little difficult as the path wasn’t that clear.
-We think that was because the crops were in full growth so it would be much easier at other times of the year
+Maybe this was because the crops were in full growth so it would be much easier at other times of the year

 Enter the copse & look for a ‘plank’ crossing the ditch on the right which isn’t easy to spot…

-33. Keep straight ahead with the hedge on the left until reaching the corner of the field where we cross another bridge & stile…
+33. Keep straight ahead with the hedge on the left until reaching the corner of the field to cross another bridge & stile…

-…& then head straight on again to reach a bridgeway where we turn left…
+…& then head straight on again to reach a bridleway where you turn left…

-…passing through a metal gate & continuing about 50 yards turning right at the footpath sign on the right…
+Pass through a metal gate & continue about 50 yards turning right at the footpath sign on the right…

-34. We’re now heading straight towards Pavenham.
-After crossing the first field go through the gap in the hedge & across 2 more stiles to the bottom of the field
+34. Now head straight towards Pavenham.
+After crossing the first field go through the gap in the hedge & across TWO more stiles to the bottom of the field

 Now we turn left through the gap in the hedge & continue ahead until reaching the white house…

-…where we turn left & walk up the hill until reaching a footpath sign on the right…
+…where you turn left & walk up the hill until reaching a footpath sign on the right…

 Follow that path through the woodland & then into the field walking north-east across the field to a gap in the hedge to emerge on the Felmersham Road

-35. Our route should now be left up this road, but we’ve heard Paveham’s nice so decide to turn right down the hill & have a look around
+35. The route should now be left up this road, but we’ve heard Paveham’s nice so decided to turn right down the hill & have a look around

 Pavenham is another of the Great Ouse smaller villages.
 It was very quiet when we were there, but beautiful…